HAVS monitoring for compliance and exposure records

 The HAV dosimeters have been ergonomically developed to sit seamlessly between the fingers whether beneath or above a glove.
 Careful design ensures our dosimeters don’t hinder movement or use of the hand, while still being right where the vibration occurs.

 Thousands of times a second, the dosimeter filters and processes the signal from three sensors, positioned in the three axes.
 Every second, HSE points are automatically calculated and recorded by the dosimeter.
-Should the operator exceed either the action limit or the legal limit of HSE points the dosimeter will issue a visual alarm, indicating to the operator they must stop their exposure.
+Should the operator exceed either the action limit or the legal limit of HSE points the dosimeter will issue a visual alarm, indicating that an exposure threshold has been reached and that work should be reviewed.

 At the end of a shift, the dosimeter is simply placed back into the docking station which will transfer the vibration record to a PC ready for review and charge the dosimeter ready for the next allocation to a user.